x24-byte/CPSC5616CS_ML/README.md

 In this project, we implement a neural network to do multiclass classification which is to figure out ten handwritten numbers from 0 to 9.
 The dataset of this project has 5000 examples of handwritten digits, and each example has 400 digits.
 The model has three layers: two layers using ReLU activations and an output layer using linear activation.
 Each layer has 25 units, 15 units and 10 units respectively.
 We can use Tensorflow to implement this model's layers, and use softmax fuction to convert outputs to probabilities.

-## 5. Compute Cost
-We build the `compute_cost()` function to compute the cost $J(w, b)$.
-In this function, we use a loop to get the sum of the costs of every training example.
-After that, we check our code by running the test code.

-## 6. Gradient descent
-We build the `compute_gradient` function to compute the total gradient.
-In this function, we use another loop to get the total gradient for the parameters $w, b$ from all the training examples.
-After that, we check our code by running the test code.
+We can also use the loss function and an optimizer in this model.

 ##
-After the above steps, we get the functons of `compute_cost()` and `compute_gradient`.
-Using these two functions, batch gradient descent and appropriate learning rate, we can obtain the optimal parameters $w, b$.

-We can use the final parameters $w, b$ to compute the predictions for all the dataset and plot the linear fit.

-Finally, we use the final parameters $w, b$ to predict the profits of the candidate cities, so that the CEO can choose the candidate city that can make the highest profit.
+After the above steps, we can build a neural networks model for recognizing handwritten digits.

 ## Related link: